David Conte: Education and career

 Conte attended public schools in Lakewood, Ohio, a suburb of Cleveland.
 His earliest musical experiences were attending rehearsals of Robert Shaw’s Cleveland Orchestra Chorus, of which his mother Nancy was a member, and singing in the doo-wop vocal group Shameful and the Seven Sinners.
 Conte earned his bachelor's degree from Bowling Green State University, where he studied with Wallace DePue, and his master’s and doctoral degrees from Cornell University, where he studied with Karel Husa, Steven Stucky, and Robert Moffat Palmer.
-From 1975 to 1978 he studied with Nadia Boulanger in Paris and Fontainebleau, where he was one of her last students.
+From 1975 to 1978, he studied with Nadia Boulanger in Paris and Fontainebleau, where he was one of her last students.

 Conte has been honored as a Fulbright scholar in Paris, a Ralph Vaughan Williams Fellow and an Aspen Music Festival Conducting Fellow.
 He has served on the faculties of Cornell, Colgate University, Keuka College, and the Interlochen Center for the Arts.
 While at Cornell, he served as both the assistant director and acting director of the Cornell University Glee Club, for whom he composed numerous works.
 Since 1985, Conte has been Professor of Composition at the San Francisco Conservatory of Music.
-From 2000 to 2014 he was conductor of the Conservatory Chorus, and in 2014 he was appointed Chair of the Composition Department.
-He served as Composer-in-Residence with the theater company Thick Description from 1991-2008, for whom he composed two chamber operas: Firebird Motel (2003; David Yezzi librettist) and America Tropical (2007; Oliver Mayer, librettist).
+From 2000 to 2014, he was conductor of the Conservatory Chorus, and in 2014, he was appointed Chair of the Composition Department.
+He served as Composer-in-Residence with the theater company Thick Description from 1991 to 2008, for whom he composed two chamber operas: Firebird Motel (2003; David Yezzi librettist) and America Tropical (2007; Oliver Mayer, librettist).
 In 1991 he served on the faculty of the American Conservatory in Fontainebleau, France (Fontainebleau Schools).
-Conte served on the composition faculty of the European American Musical Alliance in Paris from 2011-2022.
+Conte served on the composition faculty of the European American Musical Alliance in Paris from 2011–2022.
 In 2011, he joined the board of the American Composers Forum, serving until 2017.
 Since 2014 he has been the Composer in Residence with Cappella SF, a San Francisco-based professional chorus.
+In 2017, Conte travelled to the UK as the judge of the Caritas International Young Composer Competition hosted by the Caritas Chamber Choir, returning again in 2019 to judge the renamed Caritas International Emerging Composer Competition.
 In 2018, he joined the faculty of the Choral Chameleon Summer Institute for Composers and Conductors in New York City, New York.
-In 2022 he joined the faculty of SongFest, an annual festival dedicated to the medium of art song, and in 2021-22 he served as a composer-mentor for the National Association of Teachers of Singing.
+In 2022, he joined the faculty of SongFest, an annual festival dedicated to the medium of art song, and in 2021–22 he served as a composer-mentor for the National Association of Teachers of Singing.